Our guide provided the perfect 2-hour tour based on our interests and suggested the perfect place for lunch, even helping us order!!Barry, Tokyo, 2025

 Stroll the riverside paths south from Asakusa, watching for Tokyo Skytree and occasional Tokyo Tower views framed by scattered sakura trees.
 The open water creates a different perspective than enclosed park settings.

 Logistics: Access from multiple stations along the Sumida Line.
-Mostly step-free.
+Main paths are mostly step-free.

 Quick Pick: Good for combining with other Asakusa or Sumida plans.